farhanazmiCS/trip-planner/README.md

 </div>
 <br />

+### Other Files
+#### Helper File
+* The `helper.js` file contains four helper functions:

+  1. `todayDateAndTime()` - This function creates a new `Date` object and will return an array containing today's date, `todayDate` and current time, `timeNow`.
+  2. `formatDateTime()` - This function takes the date and time formatted in HTML and formats it to a string that can be understood by Python.
+Returns a string type.
+  3. `dateFormatter()` - Formats the date from numbers to characters.
+For example, _2022-02-18_ will become _18 February, 2022_.
+Returns a string.
+  4. `timeFormatter()` - Formats 24 hour time to 12 hour time.
+For example, _13:24_ will become _01:24 PM_.
+Returns a string.

 ### Backend (Django-REST Framework)

 The backend utilises Django-REST Framework, a Django extension used to develop a Representational State Transfer (REST) API.
 The backend does not perform any rendering of the data into HTML, but handles the data, serializes them into JSON and providing a response back to the client.